 MANEUVERABILITY & VISIBILITY

 Drum mulchers have a slight advantage for both maneuverability and visibility.
 They’re more compact than a disc mulcher.
-The depth is about the same as a dirt bucket which results in better maneuverability.
-It’s also easier to maneuver in densely wooded areas.
-For drum mulchers, operators can see exactly when the drum is hitting the ground.
-There isn’t a deck limiting the operator’s view.
+The depth is similar to a dirt bucket which allows better maneuverability.
+For drum mulchers, operators can see exactly when the drum is hitting the ground and there isn’t a 60" deck limiting the operator’s view.

 DISC MULCHER VS DRUM MULCHER CONCLUSION